-When I was in Jerusalem I saw a huge model of the city of antiquity and how it changed over the centuries (photo below).
+When we were in Jerusalem we saw a huge model of the city of antiquity and how it changed over the centuries (photo below).
 This Israeli model shows the first wall of Jerusalem, the 2nd rebuilt wall, and the current 1600th century wall which was built further out to make room for the growing city.

-Photo I took of the model of old Jerusalem showing old and rebuilt walls.
+Photo we took of the model of old Jerusalem showing old and rebuilt walls.

 Gordon's main reason for denying the Church of the Holy Sepulchre as Golgotha melted away.
-The other problem with Gordon's idea that the "Garden Tomb" is where Jesus died, is that it was a tomb carved out of the rock 700 years before the time of Jesus.
+The other problem with Gordon's idea that the "Garden Tomb" is where Jesus died, is that the tomb was carved out of the rock 700 years before the time of Jesus.
 The Bible says it was Joseph of Arimathea’s “own new tomb, which he had cut in the rock” (Mat 27:60) where "no one had ever yet been laid” (Lk 23:53).